The Bomber Mafia: A Dream, a Temptation, and the Longest Night of the Second World War by Malcolm Gladwell

 General Hansell never lost his faith in precision bombing.
 But as commander of XXI Bomber Command in charge of the American bombing offensive against Japan, he ran into difficulties with this strategy.
 Not only did the weather keep his B-29s grounded for much of the time, the jetstream prevented the bombs from hitting their targets.

-As 1944 turned into 1945 he was faced with a period of temptation that Gladwell likens to Jesus' temptation in the desert (cf.
+As 1944 turned into 1945 he was faced with a period of temptation that Gladwell likens to Jesus' temptation in the desert (cf. Lk-04).
+Scientists at Harvard had developed napalm which would solve his inability to strike the Japanese but compromise his commitment to the Bomber Mafia's principles of precision bombing.

 Unable to justify the use of napalm, the resolute Hansell was relieved of command and replaced with Curtis LeMay.
 After running up against the same challenges, LeMay crafted a new strategy of nighttime, low altitude, incendiary bombing with napalm.
 In the first of these raids, LeMay attacked Tokyo and destroyed over 16 square miles of the city and killed one hundred thousand people, mostly civilians.
 Before the war ended LeMay had burned over sixty Japanese cities killing upwards of five hundred thousand with the same technique, all to shorten the war and save lives.